Intellisrc/m2d2/README.md

 * XHR

-This extension handles almost any kind of HTTP request to a server (eg. GET, POST, PUT, DELETE, etc.)
+This extension handles almost any kind of HTTP request to a server (e.g., GET, POST, PUT, DELETE, etc.)

 * WS